samiux/samiux.github.io/dompros.md

 ## Known Issues

 - duckduckgo_search 7.5.0 is buggy and caused ratelimit error.
-UPDATE : This bug has been fixed on 7.5.1 on Mar 09, 2025.
+UPDATE : This bug has been fixed in 7.5.1 on Mar 09, 2025.

 ## Testing Scenarios